Michelle Williams (actress): 2023–present: Hiatus and return

-Media image and acting style
+Public image and acting style

 Describing Williams's off-screen persona, Debbie McQuoid of Stylist magazine wrote in 2016 that she is "predictably petite but her poise and posture make her seem larger than life".
 The journalist Andrew Anthony has described her as unpretentious, low-key, and unassuming.
 Charles McGrath of The New York Times considers her to be unlike a movie star and has called her "shy, earnest, thoughtful, and [...] a little wary of publicity".
 Williams has spoken about how she tries to balance her desire to be private and her wish to use her celebrity to speak out on issues such as sexism, gender pay gap, and sexual harassment.
 On Equal Pay Day in 2019, she utilized the pay gap controversy surrounding her film All the Money in the World to deliver an address at the United States Capitol urging passage of the Paycheck Fairness Act.
 During her 2020 Golden Globe acceptance speech for Fosse/Verdon, she advocated for the importance of women's and reproductive rights.

 In the aftermath of her ex-partner Heath Ledger's death in January 2008, Williams became the subject of intense media scrutiny and was frequently stalked by paparazzi.
 She disliked the attention, saying it interfered with her work and made her self-conscious.
 Although reluctant to publicly discuss her romantic relationships, Williams was forthright in expressing her grief over Ledger's death, saying it had left a permanent hole in both her and her daughter's life.
 She has since affirmed her determination to look after her daughter in spite of her difficulties as a single parent.
 In 2018, she opened up about her relationship and marriage to Phil Elverum to provide grieving women with inspiration.